 • Updated copyright –A simple fix.
 This should be changed every year so your Website is not neglected and doesn’t lose creditability.

 This entry was posted on Monday, August 9th, 2010 at 11:36 am and is filed under Best Practices.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.